 On Sunday we drove north on I35 and around the west edge of Fort Worth on I35W to stay at an RV park in Guthrie, Oklahoma.
 After setting up the rig we drove back toward Oklahoma City to a bigger center that had a Lowe's to buy a few things for the rig and have supper at a Steak and Shake - a new experience for me.
 It was okay.
 By the time we got back to Guthrie it was dark but we drove around town anyway.
 It has many square blocks of old, Victorian style buildings.
 I guess what happened was that it was the territorial capitol and then, for a few years, the state capitol so it got quite built up.
 Then the state seal was stolen and moved to OK City which became the new state capitol.
 Growth stopped in Guthrie so there were not ongoing waves of progress to affect the core of town.
 It sits there like it was a hundred years ago.

 Midday the next day we moved to an RV park just into Kansas (last free exit) and pretty much hung around the rig except to drive once about twenty miles to a town where our cell phone provider had a footprint so we could call home.
 After a couple of days there we winterized the rig (drained all the water and tanks, filled the water lines with RV antifreeze and defrosted and shut off the fridge) and then headed north.
 We had planned on staying at a Flying J truck stop just West of Omaha, but it was still pretty early and their pumps didn't have power "for twenty minutes" due to doing some tie-ins so we bought a couple of slices of pizza and waited in one of the RV parking spots.
 The power came back on, but all the equipment was still around the RV lanes and the RV parking spots were shorter than our overall length enough that I really didn't want to sleep there and have people pulling around us all night.
-We left there and tried a new (to us) way around Omaha going miles north on secondary roads and then crossing the river into Iowa at Missouri Valley, Iowa, bought fuel there at a station we have used before when staying a Little Sioux, then carried on north on I29 until we were even with the highway to Vermillion and Yankton, South Dakota and took the exit and went to the Walmart in Vermillion and stayed the night next to a snow bank in their parking lot.
+We left there and tried a new (to us) way around Omaha going miles north on secondary roads and then crossing the river into Iowa at Missouri Valley, Iowa.
+We bought fuel there at a station we have used before when staying a Little Sioux, then carried on north on I29 until we were even with the highway to Vermillion and Yankton, South Dakota and went to the Walmart in Vermillion and stayed the night next to a snow bank in their parking lot.